adobeio/adobeio-documentation/sign/webhooks/webhook_events.md

 | `WIDGET_SHARED` | When a widget is shared.
 [View Payload](webhook_events/widget_shared.md) |
 | `WIDGET_AUTO_CANCELLED_CONVERSION_PROBLEM` | When a widget is auto-cancelled due to a conversion problem.
 [View Payload](webhook_events/widget_auto_cancelled_conversion_problem.md) |

-### Receiving a webhook notification

-Once your webhook URL is added, your app will start receiving "notification requests" every time a subscribed event is triggered in Sign.
-A notification request is an HTTPS POST request with a JSON body.
-The request's POST parameters will contain JSON data relevant to the event that triggered the request.

-Additionally, we perform an implicit verification of intent in each webhook notification request that we send to the webhook URL.
-Thus, every notification request will also include a header called `X-AdobeSign-ClientId` that includes client id of the application that created the webhook.
-We will consider the webhook notification successfully delivered, if an only if success response **(2XX response code)** is returned  and  the header **(X-AdobeSign-ClientId)** is echoed back in response HTTP header or in a JSON response body with key as **xAdobeSignClientId** and value as the same client id, otherwise we will retry to deliver the notification to the webhook URL until the retries are exhausted.

-### Reliable delivery of webhook notifications

-Adobe Sign incorporates an advanced, reliable strategy for delivery of webhook notifications.
-If there is an outage on the receiving end (suppose, for instance, the customer’s server is down), Adobe Sign will retry the notification at a later time—minutes or hours later.

-Undelivered events will be persisted in a retry queue and a best effort will be made over the next 72 hours to deliver the notifications in the order they occurred to the client-provided endpoints.
-The strategy for retrying delivery of notifications is a doubling of time between attempts, starting with a one-minute interval and doubling the interval with each attempt, up to a maximum interval of 12 hours, resulting in 15 retries in the space of 72 hours.
-If the webhook fails to respond and either the maximum retry time or the maximum retry interval is exceeded, the webhook will be disabled.
-No notifications will be sent to the webhook URL until the webhook is activated again; all the notifications between the time the webhook is disabled and enabled again will be lost.

 ### Payload info

 Webhook notification payloads will be delivered using the application/json content type.